DukeRobotics/robosub-ros/NOTES.md

 #### avt_camera
 1. Connect the left and right Allied Vision cameras to the robot computer and run `mono_camera` on both.
 Verify that the cameras connect and the corresponding topics are being published to (`camera/left/image_raw` and `camera/left/camera_info`)
 1. Run `stereo_cameras.launch.py` and verify that all of the corresponding topics are being published.

+#### controls
+1. Run `controls.launch.py transform:=true` to verify that controls can be tested without simulation
+1. Run `controls.launch.py sim:=true` while the simulation is running.
+Then run `test_state_publisher` with pose, velocity, and power control and verify that there are no errors (movement will probably be pretty bad).
+1. Run `controls.launch.py` on the robot computer while `state.launch.py` is running.
+Verify that the robot moves.

 #### cv
 1. Move a test model to the `models` folder and rebuild the package.